-Moreover, Legislative Decree No. 184 of November 8, 2021, on the "Implementation of Directive (EU) 2019/713 of the European Parliament and of the Council of April 17, 2019, on combating fraud and counterfeiting of non-cash means of payment", effective as of December 14, 2021, introduced into the Decree the new Article 25 octies.1 headed "Crimes relating to non-cash means of payment and fraudulent transfer of assets", which provides for the administrative liability of entities in the case of the commission of one of the following crimes under the Criminal Code: (i) improper use and forgery of non-cash payment instruments, (ii) possession and distribution of computer equipment, devices, or programs aimed at committing crimes involving non-cash payment instruments, (iii) computer fraud, in the hypothesis aggravated by the execution of a transfer of money, monetary value, or virtual currency, (iv) fictitious attribution of ownership or availability of money, goods or other benefits in order to evade the provisions of the law on asset prevention or smuggling measures, or to facilitate the commission of one of the crimes referred to in articles 648, 648-bis and 648-ter, (v) any other crime against public faith, against property, or otherwise offending property provided for in the Criminal Code, when it involves non-cash payment instruments.
+Moreover, Legislative Decree No. 184 of November 8, 2021, on the "Implementation of Directive (EU) 2019/713 of the European Parliament and of the Council of April 17, 2019, on combating fraud and counterfeiting of non-cash means of payment", effective as of December 14, 2021, introduced into the Decree the new Article 25 octies.1 headed "Crimes relating to non-cash means of payment and fraudulent transfer of assets", whose relevant cases are:

+- Undue use and falsification of non-cash payment instruments (Article 493-ter of the Criminal Code) - Possession and dissemination of equipment, devices or computer programs aimed at committing crimes concerning payment instruments other than cash (Article 493-quarter of the Criminal Code) - Computer fraud aggravated by the transfer of money, monetary value or virtual currency (Article 640-ter of the Criminal Code) - Fraudulent transfer of valuables (art.
+512-bis)